 5. Calm water is best.

 Even at a distance, surf boards, jet skis, boats, and big waves can frighten your dog.
-Your best bet is to find a quiet place to play with your pup, or locate a local dog beach were surfing and boating are not allowed.
+Your best bet is to find a quiet place to play with your pooch.
+Or locate a local dog beach were surfing and boating are not allowed.

 6. Cold water can hurt.

-If your dog has arthritis or other joint issues, swimming in cold water can irritate the condition.
-Stick to shallow water and bays where the water is warmer.
+If your dog has arthritis or other joint issues, swimming in cold water can irritate his condition.
+Encourage him to stick to shallow water and bays where the water is warmer.

 7. Hot sand can burn.